trmaa/CPU-RAY-TRACING-CPP/README.md

 # Ray tracing
-This app works propperly only on linux and when build with compile.sh. the .exe is broken...
+This app works propperly only on linux and when build with `./manager.sh build run`.
-Link to the unfinished document of [my thesis](./bin/thesis.pdf).
+Tis is a work for school: [my thesis](./bin/thesis.pdf).

+(controls are like in minecraft due tu a recent update)

 ## To do
 - Windows/cuda port